robcarver17/skipperman/docs/WildApricothelp.md

 # Downloading the registration file for Skipperman upload

-To export registration data from WA, click on the 'Export registrants' button, select 'Export to: CSV', make sure 'Export all fields' is ticked, and click Export (it's more reliable to export a .csv file, but Skipperman can also handle .xlsx spreadsheet files if you prefer to use those).
+To export registration data from WA, click on the `Export registrants` button, select `Export to: CSV`, make sure `Export all fields` is ticked, and click the `Export` button (it's more reliable to export a .csv file, but Skipperman can also handle .xlsx spreadsheet files if you prefer to use those).

 ***
 ***